mristau71/sparkify-etl/README.md

 # sparkify-etl
-An ETL pipeline to analyze song and user activity data collected by Sparkify
+The purpose of this ETL pipeline is to extract data from the raw song and log data files collected by the fictional Sparkify startup and load them into a database schema designed to optimize queries on song-play analysis.

-## Description
-TBD.

-## Source data

 ### Song data
+This shows an example of one entry from a song data file:
 ```javascript
 {
   "num_songs": 1,